monkeyman192/NMSDK/docs/exporting/exporting.md

 Once you have set at least one primary object that is to be the `Reference` node, you can specify any subsequent objects to be a `Mesh`, `Locator`, `Reference`, `Light`, `Joint` or `Collision` node.
 These each have their own various uses and if you are familiar with NMS scenes it will be easy to specify what each object in a blender scene is.

+## Tips

+For a detailed guide on the different node types, see the [node docs](./node_docs.md).
+There are a few tips that should be kept in mind generally:

+- Only objects that are the children of a `Reference` node will be exported.
+- Mesh collisions should be used sparingly.
+They take up more computational power and may cause your model to slow down the game.
+If you must use mesh collisions be sure to use very low poly models (in the 100's of verts, max).
+It is preferrential to use primitive type collision objects when possible.